vippsas/vipps-qr-api/vipps-qr-api.md

 [eCom API guide: Timeouts](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#timeouts) for details.

-## Creation of One Time Payment QR
+## Creation of One-Time Payment QR

 Now that you have the `url` from the Vipps eCom API you can create a QR code